IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 To install Glassfish:

-- Download http://download.oracle.com/glassfish/4.1/release/glassfish-4.1.zip and place in in ``/usr/local`` or the directory of your choice.
+- Download http://download.oracle.com/glassfish/4.1/release/glassfish-4.1.zip and place it in ``/usr/local`` or the directory of your choice.
 - Run ``unzip glassfish-4.1.zip`` to unzip to ``/usr/local/glassfish4`` or another directory of your choice.
 Note that if you have installed Homebrew ( https://brew.sh ) on a Mac ``/usr/local`` will already be writable by your user.

 There is nothing you need to configure for Glassfish but you should make note of the installation location if it differs from ``/usr/local/glassfish4`` because you will need to supply it to the Dataverse installer, described below.